 Starting from either Martin Bend itself, or from the marina opposite the Berri Riverside Caravan Park, you can stroll on the wide track and get lost in your thoughts.
 There are also helpful step count markers so you don’t have to have one of those fancy fitbit’s to see how many steps you have clocked up!

-Renmark Riverfront and Paringa Bridge
+Renmark Riverfront and Paringa Paddock

 Want to ride a bike instead?
 You can hire bikes from the Renmark Paringa Visitor Centre!

-A famous walk for the region is the one that features Banrock Station its Ramsar listed wetland site.
+A famous walk for the region is the one that features Banrock Station and its Ramsar listed wetland site.
 This trail takes you around the restored wetlands and floodplains, showing you first hand how vital water is for every living being along the River.
 When the wetland is being flooded, the abundance of bird life is astounding.

 There are a few loops you can chose from, 2.8km, 4.5km and 8km, find out some more information here!
 The bonus of this walk is that you can schedule in brunch, lunch or a wine tasting afterwards as your start and finish point is Banrock’s wine and wetland centre.